chadoshiro/chadoshiro.github.io/essays/designpatternsareimportant.md

 ## The Use of Design Patterns in Our Website

 At the start of making our website I didn't know what design patterns were.
 Now with a bit of understanding, I can see that I've been using some patterns all along.
 For instance, my group was using the observer pattern.
 The observer pattern is when a single object is change, all other object are notified and they change automatically.
 You can see this when a student signs-up for the website or when the admin submits a new problem.
-Also we used the singleton pattern.
+Another one that we used was the singleton pattern.
 The singleton pattern is when a class or an object can be used anywhere in our program.
-An example of this from our website would be the collections where we store
+An example of this from our website would be the collections where we store.
+Also we used the publisher and subscriber pattern when new users are registering and also when the user logs in they will see the work that they have done.

 ## Avoid Anti Patterns